Real Estate Law in Providence, RI

 Fraud/Omissions

-Under Rhode Island law, residential mortgage fraud occurs in Providence when a person intentionally makes an omission of or misrepresents a material fact during the mortgage lending process.
-This offense is a felony in Rhode Island, punishable by up to 10 years in jail.
-The court can also impose up to $10,000 in fines.
-In fact, a pattern of mortgage fraud can result in up to 20 years in jail and up to $100,000 in fines.
+Under Rhode Island law, residential mortgage fraud occurs when an individual intentionally omits or misrepresents material facts during the mortgage lending process.
+This crime is a felony, punishable by up to 10 years in prison and fines of up to $10,000.
+If there is a pattern of fraud, penalties can escalate to up to 20 years in prison and fines up to $100,000.

 Contract Breaches